-The Southwest Creative Technology Network seeks to build links between researchers, businesses and investors with a focus on enhancing innovation in technology and enterprise.
+The Southwest Creative Technology Network sought to build links between researchers, businesses and investors with a focus on enhancing innovation in technology and enterprise.

 About the project

-The South West’s plan to be a world leader in the creative use of digital technology has received a significant boost, with the Government announcing a major funding award to strengthen the region-wide creative technology sector – and Bath Spa University will be one of the lead project partners.
+In 2018, the South West’s plan to be a world leader in the creative use of digital technology received a significant boost, with the Government announcing a major funding award to strengthen the region-wide creative technology sector – and Bath Spa University was one of the lead project partners.

-The Government award comes via Research England’s Connecting Capability Fund (CCF), which encourages collaborative projects between universities and other partners to drive forward world-class commercialisation of higher education research and practice.
+The Government award came via Research England’s Connecting Capability Fund (CCF), which encourages collaborative projects between universities and other partners to drive forward world-class commercialisation of higher education research and practice.

-The South West project is one of just 18 selected for support from across England, and the only one which includes a focus on the creative industries. £4.6m has been awarded to the networking project from the CCF, with universities and other partners contributing an additional £1.8m.
+The South West project was one of just 18 selected for support from across England, and the only one which included a focus on the creative industries. £4.6m was awarded to the networking project from the CCF, with universities and other partners contributing an additional £1.8m.

-The three-year project will focus on building better links between researchers, businesses and investors through activities such as joint research, seed funding for new business ideas, consultancy and training, the creation of new companies and social enterprises, and public and community engagement.
+The three-year project focused on building better links between researchers, businesses and investors through activities such as joint research, seed funding for new business ideas, consultancy and training, the creation of new companies and social enterprises, and public and community engagement.

-"We are delighted to be working with organisations across the South West on this innovative project which plays to our region's world-leading strengths.
-This funding will help initiate and strengthen collaborative projects between higher education and the wider community, generating new opportunities to transform how people engage with digital technology.”Kate Pullinger, Director, Bath Spa's Centre for Culture and Creative Industries
+"We were delighted to be working with organisations across the South West on this innovative project which played to our region's world-leading strengths.
+This funding helped initiate and strengthen collaborative projects between higher education and the wider community, generating new opportunities to transform how people engage with digital technology.”Kate Pullinger, Director, Centre for Cultural and Creative Industries

 Year one: Immersion